 - Sip water to ease dry mouth.

 - Eat sugar-free candy or chew sugar-free gum to help keep your mouth moist.

 - Stop wearing your dentures if they cause you to get sores on your gums.

 Ask your health care provider about treatments you can use in your mouth, including:

 - Bland rinses

 - Mucosal coating agents

 - Water-soluble lubricating agents, including artificial saliva

-Your doctor may also give you pills for pain or drugs to fight infection in your mouth.
+Your provider may also give you pills for pain or medicine to fight infection in your mouth.